KevinWolf-90/era5_QM_cor_morpho/README.md

-# Documentation ERA5 and IAGOS analysis for paper #
+# Documentation ERA5 and IAGOS analysis #

 This brief documentation accompanies the two manuscripts:
 1. "Correction of temperature and relative humidity biases in ERA5 by bivariate quantile mapping: Implications for contrail classification."